OctopusDeploy/blog/blog/2018-05/service-fabric-cluster-targets/index.md

 ## Installing the Service Fabric SDK

-Because Microsoft loves their GAC before anything deployment-related can work against Service Fabric, our deployment server needs to have the [Service Fabric SDK](https://g.octopushq.com/ServiceFabricSdkDownload) installed, and PowerShell script execution needs to be enabled (full instructions can be [found here](https://octopus.com/docs/deploying-applications/azure-deployments/deploying-to-service-fabric/deploying-a-package-to-a-service-fabric-cluster)).
+Because Microsoft loves their GAC, before anything deployment-related can work against Service Fabric, our deployment server needs to have the [Service Fabric SDK](https://g.octopushq.com/ServiceFabricSdkDownload) installed, and PowerShell script execution needs to be enabled (full instructions can be [found here](https://octopus.com/docs/deploying-applications/azure-deployments/deploying-to-service-fabric/deploying-a-package-to-a-service-fabric-cluster)).

 ## It's Time to Deploy